Chapter 8 Sampling and Inference

 Construct and interpret a 95% confidence interval around the mean amount of money students spend on books and supplies per semester.

 In the same survey used in question 1, students were asked if they were satisfied or dissatisfied with the university’s response to the COVID-19 pandemic.
 Among the 300 students, 55% reported being satisfied.
-The administration hailed this finding as evidence that a majority of students support the course they’ve taken in reaction to the pandemic.
+The administration hailed this finding as evidence that a majority of students support the actions they’ve taken in reaction to the pandemic.
 What do you think of this claim?
 Of course, as a bright college student in the midst of learning about political data analysis, you know that 55% is just a point estimate and you really need to construct a 95% confidence interval around this sample estimate before concluding that more than half the students approve of the administration’s actions.
 So, let’s get to it.
 (Hint: this is a “proportion” problem)

 Calculate the standard error of the proportion.
 What does this represent?